Updated March 1, 2018

 Now that there's no shortage of streaming TV options, there are two things to consider when you’re trying to decide if it’s right for you: the individual platform (YouTube TV, Sling TV, etc) and whether or not cutting the cord in general is the prudent choice.
 We’ll tackle both as we see whether or not YouTube TV is the best option for anyone looking to free themselves from the cable company.

 There are a few things that differentiate live TV streaming services: price, channels, and how the service works.
 Youtube TV offers a solid middleground in all of these categories for cord cutters

-YouTube TV is $35 (with a one month free trial available), which is par for the course for streaming services (Hulu starts at $40; Sling TV starts at $20 for its barebones option).
-As of August 2017, YouTube TV is available in the following markets:
+YouTube TV is $35 (with a one month free trial available; starting March 13 new members will need to pay $40 while current members are grandfathered in), which is par for the course for streaming services (Hulu starts at $40; Sling TV starts at $20 for its barebones option).
+As of March 2018, YouTube TV is available in the following markets:

 - Dallas-Fort Worth

 - El Paso